 Node.js vs Django: Key differences, popularity, use cases and more

 Though Node.js and Django are both used to develop web applications, they are unique in their ways.
-In this blog, you’ll see a comparison between the two frameworks based on factors like programming, architecture, security, and performance.
+In this blog, you’ll see a comparison of Node.js vs. Django based on factors like programming, architecture, security, and performance.

 Comparison Overview: Node.js V/S Django